Looking for a getaway?

 The 3,000-acre Shaker Village property has historic buildings that include 13 buildings and 72 overnight rooms for guests.

 The locally-sourced food at the Trustees Table restaurant is fantastic!
-Make sure that you try the lemon pie that is an original Shaker recipe.
+Make sure that you try the lemon pie which is an original Shaker recipe.

 Check the calendar to learn more about upcoming special events at Shaker Village.